twg/BlogPosts/2014-11-13-Securing-WordPress.md

 The same goes for plugins.
 Remove anything you are not using and take a few minutes to Google around for known exploits of the plugins you are using.
 It's worth taking a few minutes to look through the pull request history of the [MetaSploit Github repo](https://github.com/rapid7/metasploit-framework/pulls?q=is%3Apr+wordpress+is%3Aclosed) to see if there are any known security issues.

 ##### Setup Professional Deployments
 You should be able to deploy your code from the command line with a single command.
-We've used [Capistrano](http://capistranorb.com/) with great success.
+We've used [Capistrano](http://capistranorb.com/) with great success, and have more recently followed the techniques outlined in EngineYard's "[WordPress in the Cloud](https://blog.engineyard.com/2014/wordpress-in-the-cloud-part-1)" blog posts.

 ##### Keep Your Full WordPress Install in Source Control
-In the past we used to only use source control for versioning our theme.
+In the past we used to only keep our themes in version control.
 After having a few bad experiences, we now version the entire WordPress install, which includes plugins and themes.
 This way, if a site is ever compromised or you suspect a malicious user has somehow edited core WordPress files, a simple one-line deploy will reset everything back to how it should be.
 This also gives the developer full control over the plugins used on the site, allowing you to keep them up-to-date as needed.

-##### Enforce Password Strength
-This seems like a basic one, but weak passwords are often the easiest way for malicious users to gain access to your site.
-Using a plugin like [Force Strong Passwords](https://wordpress.org/plugins/force-strong-passwords/) will help avoid a situation where a user uses a weak password like "_password123_".

 ##### Errbit
 Malicious attacks on your WordPress install will often generate errors.
 Using [Airbrake](https://airbrake.io/) or [Errbit](https://github.com/errbit/errbit) to catch errors will allow you to have better insights into your deployment, but will also alert you to any suspicious errors that occur.
 The easiest way to get this working is to use [Errbit-PHP](https://github.com/flippa/errbit-php).

 ##### Restrict Sensitive Folders
-Deployments often involve pulling a Github repository down and symlinking sensitive configuration folders.
-Most deployments involve symlinking logs and config folders, but since WordPress does not have any notion of a public folder, Capistrano or some hosts may end up symlinking these sensitive folders into a publiclially accessible location.
+Deployments often involve pulling a Github repository down and symlinking sensitive configuration folders into their expected locations.
+Since WordPress does not have any notion of a public folder, Capistrano or some hosts may end up symlinking these sensitive folders into a publiclially accessible location.
 Ensure that you cannot access these folders and also make sure that any `.git` folders are restricted as well.

+##### Enforce Password Strength
+This seems like a basic one, but weak passwords are often the easiest way for malicious users to gain access to your site.
+Using a plugin like [Force Strong Passwords](https://wordpress.org/plugins/force-strong-passwords/) will help avoid a situation where a user uses a weak password like "_password123_".

 ##### Fail2Ban
-Another easy method to stop brute force attacks on your WordPress install is to add Fail2Ban, which temporarily firewalls IP addresses that make a concurrent number of similar requests.
+Another great method to stop brute force attacks on your site is to add [Fail2Ban](https://github.com/fail2ban/fail2ban), which temporarily firewalls IP addresses that make a concurrent number of similar requests.
+Fail2Ban is often setup to monitor your `access.log` file, which contains important information about the requests being made to your application.
+For example:

-Some observations that was made:

-- When a failed login occurs when we see a `POST` request to `wp-login.php` with a status code of `200`
+- A successful login occurs when we see a `POST` request to `wp-login.php` with a status code of `302`
-- When a successful login occurs when we see a `POST` request to `wp-login.php` with a status code of `302`
+- A failed login occurs when we see a `POST` request to `wp-login.php` with a status code of `200`.
+If we notice the same IP making hundreds of failed login requests, we should probably ban them.
-- People gives up after a couple of tries and reset their password via email

 To get started, you'll need to:

-1. Install fail2ban on your *nix install
+1. Install Fail2Ban on your *nix install
 2. Install iptables if your version of *nix does not come with it installed by default
-3. Configure a fail2ban filter to find concurrent number of similar requests
+3. Configure a Fail2Ban filter to find clusters of failed login requests
 4. Configure a jail action to handle the ban
 5. Test the setup

-In our case, we used nginx for our WordPress site and took the following steps:
+In our case, we used [Nginx](http://nginx.org/) and Gentoo _(EngineYard's default linux distro)_ to host our WordPress site and took the following steps:

-**1. Install fail2ban and iptables via `emerge`**
+**1. Install Fail2Ban and iptables via `emerge`**

+    # If you're not using Gentoo, you probably install with apt-get or yum
     sudo emerge --ask net-analyzer/fail2ban
     sudo emerge --ask iptables

-**2. Add regex that represent failed login to `/etc/fail2ban/filter.d/wordpress.conf`**
+**2. Add regex that matches failed logins to `/etc/fail2ban/filter.d/wordpress.conf`**

     [Definition]
     failregex = <HOST>.*POST.*(wp-login\.php).* 200
     ignoreregex =

-**3. Append an jail configuration to `/etc/fail2ban/jail.conf`**
+**3. Append a jail configuration to `/etc/fail2ban/jail.conf`**

     [wordpress]
     enabled = true